Sultanate of Gowa: Dissolution of Sultanate

-The war is considered the greatest war the VOC had ever had.

 Government

 Political administration

 The variety of titles used by leaders of small polities is bewildering: anrongguru, dampang, gallarrang, jannang, kare, kasuiang, lao, loqmoq, todo, and more besides.
 All were local titles Makassarese used before the rise of Gowa.
 Gowa's expansion brought some systematic order to this variety.

 Granting titles was an important method of establishing and recognizing a given person/s and a given community's place within society.
 Ideally, but not always in fact, this hierarchy of titles corresponded to the natural hierarchy of the white blood that the nobles possessed.
 Distinguishing nobles from commoners, for example, was the right to have a royal or daeng name as well as a personal name.
 Distinguishing lower ranking nobles such as anaq ceraq from higher-ranking nobles like anaq tiqno was the latter's right to a karaeng title.
 Granted by the ruler of Gowa, karaeng titles not only signified the bearer's accepted high status, but were often toponyms that gace the bearer the right to demand tribute and labor from the community of that name.

 Offices did become the domain of the nobles with karaeng titles.
 The most important of these was Tumabicarabutta, whose task it was to assist the ruler of Gowa as regent and chief advisor.
 This pattern of the ruler of Talloq advising the ruler of Gowa became the norm in the first part of the 17th century.

-Another important office was Tumailalang (literally, “the person on the inside”), the trio of ministers.
+Another important office was Tumailalang (literally, "the person on the inside"), the trio of ministers.
 From the title it appears that the Tumailalang were inchange of managing everyday affairs within Gowa, there was a join tumailalang-sabannaraq office during the reign of Tumapaqsiriq Kallonna.
 During the subsequent reign, Tunipalannga separated these offices and by the reign of Tunijalloq, there were 2 Tumailalang, later known as the elder tumailalang toa and the younger tumailalang lolo.
 All holders of the Tumailalang posts were high-ranking karaengs.

 List of rulers

-Islamic period of Gowa started during the reign of I Mangari Daeng Manrabbia Sultan Alau'ddin in 1605.
+Rulers of Gowa used the title Karaeng Sombayya ri Gowa meaning "the king who is worshipped in Gowa", shortened to Karaeng Gowa, Somba Gowa, KaraengE ri Gowa or KaraengE.
+Islamic period of Gowa started during the reign of I Mangarangi Daeng Manrabbiya Sultan Alauddin in 1605.